inner-clarity/InnerSight/docs/sacerdocio_salud_mental_apropiado_v5.md

 > *"Stop adding to the Gospel requirements things the Lord has not imposed."*
 > — *Let God Prevail*, General Conference, October 2020

+> **Elder Dale G. Renlund**:
+> *"The Savior does not exclude anyone.
+He reaches out to all, especially to those who feel marginalized."*
+> — General Conference, April 2021, "The Savior's Healing Power"

+> **Elder Jeffrey R. Holland**:
+> *"Another truth evident here are the instruments the Creator of heaven and earth, and all things therein, used to provide this miracle (giving sight to the blind): saliva and some dirt!
+These unlikely ingredients declare that **God can bless us through any method He chooses.** ... how easy it is for us to disdain the source of our redemption because **the ingredients and means seem to be embarrassingly simple**."*
+> — General Conference, October 2025, "Mine Eyes Do See at Last"

 These teachings invite us to **minister with humility**, not with assumptions.

 ## Clinical and Doctrinal Understanding

 ### Emotional regulation: a need, not a choice
-Neuroscience shows that many self-regulation strategies—as in autism, Tourette Syndrome, or following trauma—are automatic nervous system responses, not conscious decisions.
+Neuroscience shows that many self-regulation strategies—as in [autism](https://inner-clarity.github.io/ClearPath/en/autismo), [Tourette Syndrome](https://inner-clarity.github.io/ClearPath/en/tourette), or following trauma ([P.T.S.D.](https://inner-clarity.github.io/ClearPath/en/prenc))—are automatic nervous system responses, not conscious decisions.
 Attempting to suppress them without professional support can cause additional distress and spiritual distancing.

 ### Not a sexual matter
 It is fundamental to understand that **emotional regulation strategies are not related to sexual orientation**.
 They do not involve attraction, desire, or arousal.
 Their purpose is to **restore internal calm**, not express interpersonal intimacy.
 Confusing them with sexual matters creates misunderstandings that affect faith and belonging.